electorama/abif/draft1/ballot_lines.md

 Lines of Ballot Data begin with the count of the ballot, followed by a colon.
 It is permitted to add space to Ballot Data to improve readability.
 Parsers ignore whitespace in data lines.

-The Ballot Data is followed by the ballots.
+The Ballot Count is followed by the Ballot.

-Optionally after the ballots, additional extended data may be included.
+Optionally after the Ballot, additional extended data may be included.
 When the additional data is included a colon follows the ballots.
-The additional data is a JSON object enclosed in curly brackets {}.
+The additional data is a JSON object enclosed in curly brackets {} and may not include any linebreaks, since they naturally terminate a line in ABIF.
 Adding Space is recommended for readability.

 ## Ballot Data